 - OneDrive provides more free storage space: Dropbox’s free plan offers a storage capacity of 2GB, which can be increased by referral.
-With each new friend you invite, the storage limit exceeds by 500 MB.
+With each new friend you invite, the storage limit exceeds 500 MB.
 Compare to Dropbox, OneDrive is more generous.
 It offers 5GB of free storage and if you want to invite friends, you can get 1GB of storage for each.

 Driven by the above two top reasons, you will start to move from Dropbox to OneDrive.
 And when that happens, the first thought that crosses your mind is definitely the old one, as well as the common one, downloading and uploading:

-5. Log into your OneDrive account and click the "Upload" button to upload the new folder on your computer.
+Step 5.
+Log into your OneDrive account and click the "Upload" button to choose upload files or folders on your computer.

-This way is the commonly used one though, it really a time-consuming process from the beginning to the end, because you have to perform the whole operation manually on your computer.
+This way is the most commonly used one though, and it is really a time-consuming process from the beginning to the end, becuse you have to perform the whole operation manually on your computer.

 Since the old way is somewhat laborious when migrating Dropbox to OneDrive, the new one that works online is really an assistant for you.
-And this method can be achieved by drawing support from a FREE cloud storage manager, MultCloud.
+And this method can be achieved by drawing support from a professional cloud file manager, MultCloud.

-Under the premise of ensuring data security, MultCloud can manage up to 30 kinds of clouds online in one room, and one more thing is that it also allows you to carry out your data transfer between different accounts of the same cloud.
-And the most useful thing for you is that its folders-transfer in one click enables the folders transfer between clouds faster.
-And its background transmission also helps a lot, so that once your task is activated, you can get rid of your network, a powerful off-line transfer feature, right?
+Under the premise of ensuring data security, MultCloud supports more than 30 kinds of clouds online in one room, and one more thing is that it also allows you to carry out your data transfer between different accounts of the same cloud.
+And the most useful thing for you is that its folders-transfer in one click enables the folders to transfer between clouds faster.
+And its background transmission also helps a lot, so that once your task is activated, you can get rid of your network and get a powerful offline transfer feature.

 Here, with the help of MultCloud, to be continued, the new way will be presented.

-Before starting all operations, the only thing you have to do is sign up and sign in your own MultCloud account.
+Before starting all operations, the only thing you have to do is sign up and sign in to your own MultCloud account.
 Or, you can log in with Facebook or Google account to skip the sign-up step.

-After the addition is done, click the "Cloud Transfer" in the top bar, choose the Dropbox you want to move as the source and choose the target OneDrive as the destination, then click "Transfer Now" to execute your instruction.
+After the addition is done, click the "Cloud Transfer" in the top bar, choose the Dropbox files or folders you want to move as the source, and choose OneDrive or folders in it as the destination, then click "Transfer Now" to execute your instruction.